djebzer/mtasa-resources/music/README.md

 ## Help
 Don't know how to deal with paths?

-If your song file is inside the root folder of your map:
+If your song file is inside the root directory of your map:
 ```
 └── map/
   ├── yourMap.map